AndreiBazhenau/gb/README.md

 # GeekBrains projects

-This repository contains projects, homework and course projects which were created during GeekBrains courses in Data Science faculty.
+This repository contains lessons, homework and course projects which were created during GeekBrains courses in Data Science faculty.

 FOLDERS: